Kitselas Treaty and Kitsumkalum Treaty Negotiations

 Summary of treaty negotiations

-Initialling the treaties signalled the conclusion of substantive negotiations, subject to certain caveats such as legal and technical review and ongoing consultation with neighbouring First Nations.
+Initialling the treaties in 2024 signalled the conclusion of substantive negotiations, subject to certain caveats such as legal and technical review and ongoing consultation with neighbouring First Nations.

-After these steps are completed, it sets the stage for an approval process called ratification, in which the First Nation, B.C. and Canada seek approval to sign the treaty.
+These steps set the stage for an approval process called ratification, in which the First Nation, B.C. and Canada each undergo their own respective processes to seek approval to sign the treaty and for B.C. and Canada to pass treaty implementation legislation.
 Ratification is the approval process that treaties must go through before they can come into effect.

-In the first step of ratification, eligible voters of the First Nation hold a vote on whether or not to approve the treaty and a self-government constitution.
+In the first step of ratification, eligible voters of the Kitselas First Nation and the Kitsumkalum First Nation each held a vote on whether or not to approve their respective treaty and self-government constitution.
 Ratification of the treaty and constitution requires a double majority vote outcome by eligible voters.
 This means more than 50% of eligible voters on the voters list must cast a ballot, and more than 50% of those voters must cast a ballot in favour of the treaty and constitution.

 On April 10, 2025, Kitselas First Nation held their ratification vote for eligible voters, who voted in favour of ratifying their treaty and self-government constitution.
 Of the more than 95% of eligible voters who voted on the treaty and constitution, 85% voted “yes” on the treaty and 81% voted “yes” on the constitution.
 Based on these results, the ratification vote thresholds were met.